Mislav Oršić: Dinamo Zagreb

 On 18 September 2019, Oršić scored a hat-trick for Dinamo Zagreb against Atalanta in his 2019–20 UEFA Champions League debut.
 On 18 March 2021, Oršić scored a hat-trick in a 3–0 win, of which the last goal came in extra time, against Tottenham Hotspur in the Europa League Round of 16, helping his team to win 3–2 on aggregate and reach the quarter-finals for the first time in the history of the club.
 Furthermore, the hat-trick brought his European goal tally to 17, making him the highest scoring player in European competitions in the history of the club, surpassing club legends Igor Cvitanović and Slaven Zambata.
 On 9 December 2021, he scored the only goal in the 1–0 away victory over West Ham United in the Europa League group stage, sending Dinamo to the knockout round play-offs.

 On 6 September 2022, Oršić scored the first goal of the 2022–23 Champions League group stages in a famous 1–0 victory for Dinamo against Chelsea at the Maksimir.
 Following on from his goal against Chelsea, Oršić continued his fine form with another goal the following week against Milan, away at the San Siro.
 Dinamo would eventually lose the match 3–1.
 Despite the loss, with his goal, Oršić finally set his record for the highest scoring Dinamo player in European competitions in history, extending his European goal tally to 28.

 Southampton

-On 6 January 2023, Southampton announced the signing of Oršić from Dinamo Zagreb on a two-and-a-half-year contract.
+On 6 January 2023, Southampton announced the signing of Oršić from Dinamo Zagreb on a two-and-a-half-year contract, for a reported fee of £8m.
 On 11 January, Oršić made his debut in a 2–0 quarter-final EFL Cup victory against Manchester City, replacing Adam Armstrong in the 83rd minute.
-On 21 January 2023, Oršić made his first Premier League appearance in a 0–1 home defeat to Aston Villa after he replaced Adam Armstrong in the 84th minute.
+Later that month, on 21 January, Oršić made his only Premier League appearance in a 1–0 home defeat to Aston Villa after he replaced Armstrong in the 84th minute.

+Trabzonspor

+On 30 June 2023, Oršić joined Trabzonspor subject to international clearance, for a transfer fee of €4m including bonuses.
+A month later, he sustained a cruciate ligament tear during training which sidelined him for most of the 2023–24 season.

+On 21 December 2024, Oršić departed the club having had his contract terminated by mutual consent.

+Pafos

+On 22 January 2025, Oršić signed for Pafos.
+On 30 September 2025, he scored the club's first ever Champions League goal, netting from outside the box in the 45th minute of a 5–1 loss to Bayern Munich.